The Confusion of Tongues at Babel

-Many generations after Noah, when the whole earth still spoke the same language, people traveled to a plain in the Middle East and settled there.
+Many generations after Noah, people traveled to a plain in the Middle East and settled there.
 Then they said to one another, “Let’s build a city and a tower, and let’s make a name for ourselves, so we won’t be scattered around the whole earth” (Genesis 11:4).
 The people made a tower designed for worshiping the sun and the heavenly bodies.
 Mankind had chosen to worship God’s creations instead of the Lord Himself.

-By centralizing around the tower of Babel, the people refused to obey God’s command to go out and fill the earth.
+By centralizing around the tower of Babel, people chose to disregard God’s command to go out and fill the earth.
 God had told Noah to replenish, or fill, the earth (Genesis 9:1) and not centralize.
 The concentration of human beings has always encouraged immorality and vice.
-Cities have ever been hotbeds of crime, for in such an environment Satan finds less resistance to his attacks than in smaller communities where people live in close touch with nature.
+Cities have ever been hotbeds of crime.
+In such environments Satan finds less resistance to his attacks.
+By contrast, in smaller communities people tend to live more in harmony with each other and in close touch with nature.

 Men wanted to build the tower of Babel in the hope of finding security through the works of their hands.
 They chose to forget that true security comes only in trusting and obeying God.
-Such a citadel would protect them against attack, and enable them, they believed, to escape another flood—which God had promised should never be (Genesis 9:11).
-The Tower of Babel represented doubt of God’s word and defiance of His will.
+Such a tower would protect them against attack, and enable them, they believed, to escape another flood—which God had promised should never come (Genesis 9:11).
+The Tower of Babel represented doubt of God’s word and defiance to His will.
 This was but the first step in an evil master plan to control the world.

 God did not wish again to destroy mankind.
-Wickedness had not as yet reached the limits to which it had gone before the Flood, and the Lord determined to halt it before it should again reach that point.
-By confusing their language and thus forcing them to separate, God designed to forestall future united action.
-Each of the groups might yet pursue an evil course, but the division of society into many groups would prevent concerted opposition to God.
+Wickedness had not as yet reached the limits to which it had gone before the Flood, and the Lord determined to stop it before it should again reach that point.
+By confusing the tongues or languages and thus forcing them to separate, God designed to forestall future united action.
+Each of the groups might yet pursue an evil course, but the division of society into many groups and tongues would prevent unified works of evil.

-So, the Lord mixed up their language, causing them to stop building the city.
+So, the Lord confused their tongues, causing them to stop building the city.
 The Lord wanted His faithful children to have the freedom of worshiping Him without being forbidden to do so by the centralized government.
-The confusion of tongue at the tower of Babel caused the builders to be scattered far and wide, with the result that afterwards the human family were to be found in most parts of the world.
+The confusion of tongues at the tower of Babel caused the builders to be scattered far and wide, with the result that afterwards the human family was dispersed to most parts of the world.

 In His service,